zicna/yield-and-blocks/README.md

 end
 ```

-Let's compare it to the original version that uses `#each`:
+and compare it to the original version that uses `#each`:

 ```ruby
 ["Tim", "Tom", "Jim"].each do |name|